Code-Institute-Submissions/Gediminas-Luksevicius-Xshape-GYM/README.md

 * On gallery page could be created  possibility to upload photos with the achieved results.

 ## Credits

-All code and some text and media is taken from different type sources.Some of it created my self after studying Code Institute,W3schools,MDN web docks.About flexbox learned watching videos on Youtube.Searching google for motivating phrases and getting some text from it.Photos for images and gallery taken from goole search,and just took some photos in local gym.All this content is used just for learning purposes only.
+### Code

+* Lerning HTML element and CSS rules from W3school [W3School](https://www.w3schools.com/html/default.asp)
+* The README.md was provided by Code Institute.[Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME)

-## Content
+### Content

+* All code created by my self.
+* Footer idea taken from Coding institute studying material.Jus added different shape icons from [Font Awesome](https://fontawesome.com/).

+### Media
+* All photos taken from google open source pages.And was used just for study purposes.
-Front page image was used from my own photo library.Taken in local gym.Motivating phrase taken from google search.
+* Front page image was used from my own photo library.Photos taken in local gym.
+* Motivating phrase taken from google search.
-Motivation section.Motivating phrases taken from google search and photo of my favorite body builder from google too.
+* Motivation section.Motivating phrases taken from google search and photo of my favorite body builder from google too.
-About us section.Background image taken by me from local gym.Text created by my self.Just added adage that i remember long time a go."In healthy body,healthy soul"
+* About us section.Background image taken by me from local gym.Text created by my self.Just added adage that i remember long time a go."In healthy body,healthy soul"
-Footer idea taken from Coding institute studying material.Jus added different shape icons from [Font Awesome](https://fontawesome.com/).

-## Media
+## Acknowledgements

-All photos taken from google open source pages.And was used just for study purposes.
+* Code Institute for providing valuable learning material.
+* Mentor Mitko Bachvarov for helpful guidens and valuable information.
+* Cohort Fcilitator for advices,links to studying material and motivation.